 Why is it essential to understand mind traps?

-We refer to both of these together as mind traps, because in such moments, the mind ceases to be a tool for understanding and becomes an obstacle instead.
+We refer to all of these as mind traps, because in such moments, the mind ceases to be a tool for understanding and becomes an obstacle instead.

 Understanding these traps is not merely a philosophical exercise – it is a practical necessity in a world saturated with information, misinformation, and psychological influence.